 21. You are a Good Judge of Character

-Because you keep to yourself, you are able to take time and observe the people around you and truly get to know who they are.
-Introverts pay close attention to nonverbal cues because we know words can only tell us so much.
+Because we keep to ourselves, we are able to take time and observe the people around us and truly get to know who they are.
+Introverts pay close attention to nonverbal cues because we know for a fact that words can only tell us so much.

 22. You are Great at Making Decisions

 Another one of the major introvert signs.
 Introverts are masters of thinking things through thoroughly, allowing us to gather all necessary information and weigh the pros and cons before making important choices.